 Indeed, workplace mindfulness has become a powerful success tool for a number of companies looking to tap into its well-documented benefits.
 For example, the American Psychological Association points to a boost in working memory, focus, empathy and relationship satisfaction, as well as stress reduction, anxiety reduction, and less rumination.

 And yet, the road to a great workplace mindfulness program is paved with some serious obstacles, including our pervasive culture of multitasking and ever-growing digital distraction.
 For example, Apple recently showcased how you can answer a phone call on your Apple Watch Series 3 -- while paddle-boarding on a serene lake.
 Amazon has introduced a new bedside table Echo designed for video chat and audio calls.
 And Google partnered with Levi's to design a jacket that lets you more easily control your smartphone during bike rides.

-On the other hand, a number of technology companies are investing in tools that are specifically meant to boost health and wellness, including mindfulness.
+On the other hand, a number of technology companies are investing in tools that are specifically meant to boost mental health and wellness, including mindfulness.
 In addition, tools that have other uses -- such as videoconferencing or collaboration tools -- can also be used to promote mindfulness.

 Some organizations are leading the way by using such tech tools and by creating strategies to take their employees from frazzled to zen.
 Here's wise advice on how you can do it too.

 1. Get top-level support

 It's not enough to set up a "wellness room" or offer mindfulness training if the company culture clearly doesn't support such efforts, and that support starts in the C-suite.
 The more invested leadership is in reducing stress levels and promoting workplace mindfulness initiatives, the better the chance of success.